StormCapture® Infiltration System Prevents Flooding in Philadelphia, PA

 Now, because of aging infrastructure unequipped to handle excessive amounts of stormwater, during heavy rain events the drainage system becomes overloaded, flooding neighborhood streets.
 As part of the Philadelphia Water Department’s (PWD) ongoing efforts to alleviate pressure on the existing system, they enlisted the firm of Hatch Mott McDonald to find a solution to the recurring problem.

-The final plan involved building a detention system that would collect stormwater runoff from the streets, then allow for a controlled release to the surrounding storm drainage system.
-The detention system would be placed inside a city park, directly underneath a baseball field.
-The system had to meet the treatable flow rates as well as local regulatory requirements.
+The final plan involved building an infiltration system that would collect stormwater runoff from the streets, then allow for controlled release into the ground to replenish local aquifers.
+The infiltration system would be placed inside a city park, directly underneath a baseball field, so it had to meet the treatable flow rates as well as local regulatory requirements.

 Production of the StormCapture modules started in March 2016, and total installation took two weeks.
 The project consisted of 141 8-foot tall StormCapture modules and 81 link slabs, which reduced the number of modules needed as well as the overall cost for the project.
 There were two additional modules included on the project to allow the placement of access manholes outside of the baseball playing field, which were located directly above the system.